Miscellaneous

 A: The FM 222-MKII was introduced in the year 2000 as the newer version of the world-famous FM 222.

 The principle and function were precisely the same, of course.
 All the features of the MKI version were included in the MKII.
-The development of advanced transistors allowed the MKII version to
+The development of advanced transistors allowed the MKII version to reach a new height of reproduction accuracy.

-Furthermore, the FM 222-MKII featured a unique notch filter that allows the elimination of hum which is present on some otherwise fine and precious recordings (often from the golden aera of
+Furthermore, the FM 222-MKII featured a unique notch filter that allows the elimination of hum which is present on some otherwise fine and precious recordings (often from the golden aera of Classical and Jazz records of 1950 and 1960).

 The FM 222 is not upgradeable to a MKII version because everything except the back-panel, top and bottom is different.